Devender-Kumarr/Spam-Mail-Detection/README.md

    - Predicting labels for the testing data.
    - Evaluating the model's performance using accuracy metrics.
    - Displaying training and validation accuracy.

- #Note: Ensure you have the email dataset in CSV format and specify the correct file path in the code,while running this code of your pc.